-Being native Greeks ourselves, it was rather strange for us to read recipes for "Greek Salad" which had nothing to do with the salads we make here.
-We noticed that every salad that may contain feta cheese and/or olives may be considered as a "Greek Salad" abroad.
+Being native Greeks ourselves, it was rather strange for us to read recipes for "Greek Salad" which had nothing to do with the salads the way we make them here.
+We noticed that every salad that contains feta cheese and/or olives may be labeled as a "Greek Salad" abroad.

-Well, of course every one can create or "adjust" a salad according to the flavors he or she prefers.
-And that's absolutely great.
-But allow us in this post, to share the authentic recipe for Greek Salad that is used everywhere in Greece.
+Well, of course one can create or "adjust" a salad according to the flavors one prefers.
+And that's great, as we often do the same.
+In this post however, we want to share with you the authentic recipe for the Greek Salad, the one that everyone uses here in Greece.

-Wherever you are in Greece, if you order a Greek Salad (or if you're served one in occasions like backyard parties etc) you will get the Horiatiki salad version.
+If you visit Greece and order a Greek Salad (or if you're served one in occasions like backyard parties etc) they will serve you the Horiatiki salad version.
 Horiatiki, means "from the village".
-There are "modernized", non-traditional versions as well (in fancy restaurants, mostly in Athens), but the recipe we want to share here, is the classic, authentic recipe used in 99% of the cases.
+There are "modernized", non-traditional versions as well (in fancy restaurants, mostly in Athens), but the recipe we are sharing here, is the classic, traditional and authentic recipe used in 99% of all cases.

-The authentic Horiatiki Greek Salad is a very specific salad, with specific ingredients.
+The authentic Horiatiki Greek Salad is a very specific salad, with very specific ingredients.
 Those are:

-- Tomatoes (not cherry tomatoes but whole tomatoes, cut in wedges)
+- Tomatoes (not cherry tomatoes;whole tomatoes, cut in wedges)